 Lanner (1999) reports that the tree typically survives fire, which is a common hazard since it often grows amid chaparral.
 The fire may scorch the needles from the branches, but epicormic buds soon sprout from upper branch surfaces and unburned trunks, and a tree that looked dead may soon return to full vigor.

 Dbh 213 cm, crown spread 26 m; in Angeles National Forest, CA (American Forests 2004).
 This tree (see photo) has been the species champion since the 1940's and has been named "Old Glory."
 It was 44 m tall until topped by a 1950's windstorm (Lanner 1999), but with its roots in a perennial stream and the care of its human neighbors, it should be around and growing for many years yet.
+The second-largest specimen, in the Pleasant View Ridge Wilderness, was found and documented by Michael Kauffmann in 2015.

 About 20 chronologies have been developed, most of them used in a study of air pollution impacts on tree growth.